-In 2003, Denise Cerreta opened the first “pay what you can” community cafe called One World Cafe in Salt Lake City, Utah; an exciting new concept at the time.
-Three years later, Denise was contacted by Brad and Libby, a couple in Denver who wanted to replicate the One World Cafe model, so Denise traveled to Colorado with her volunteers to help them open the S.A.M.E.
+In 2003, Denise Cerreta opened the first pay-what-you-can community cafe called One World Cafe in Salt Lake City, Utah; an exciting new concept at the time.
+Three years later, Denise was contacted by Brad and Libby Birky, a couple in Denver who wanted to replicate the One World Cafe model, so Denise traveled to Colorado with her volunteers to help them open the S.A.M.E.
 Cafe (So All May Eat).

-Since then, Denise has inspired and assisted in the opening of more than 60 other cafes around the world.
+Since then, Denise has inspired and assisted in the opening of more than 60 other cafes.
 OWEE’s notoriety has even touched larger groups such as Panera Bread and the Jon Bon Jovi Soul Foundation, which contacted Denise for guidance in opening their community cafes and continue to be partners.
-Starting in 2010, Denise also began hosting a networking event called The Summit in a different city every year, allowing others who have opened community cafes to mentor groups in the planning phases.
+Starting in 2010, Denise also began hosting a networking Summit in a different city every year, allowing others who have opened community cafes to mentor groups in the planning phases.

 In 2009, after 6 successful and joyful years of directing the One World Cafe on a daily basis, Denise chose to focus on helping other communities rather than remaining in Salt Lake City.
 While keeping the original cafe open was a commitment, it became clear that a passionate visionary on location is an important key to the success of the model.
 With that realization, and considering Denise was often absent from the One World Cafe, the board made the hard decision in 2012 to close the original cafe and focus on helping others replicate the model in their communities.